coveooss/sf-case-assist-cookbook/README.md

 ### 3b.
 Push the Code in a Scratch Org

 When working with source-tracked orgs, use the commands `SFDX: Push Source to Org` (VS Code) or `sfdx force:source:push` (Salesforce CLI) and `SFDX: Pull Source from Org` (VS Code) or `sfdx force:source:pull` (Salesforce CLI).
 Do not use the `Retrieve` and `Deploy` commands with scratch orgs.

-### 3c.
-Install the App Using an Unlocked Package

-TBD

 ### 4. Enable the Case Flow in Your Community